Early Intervention Services

 The Ongoing Intervention provided to the family and child is based upon a coaching philosophy.
 Our interventionists will come to the child's home or other familiar setting and will help parents or caregivers learn ways to encourage their child's development.
 The interventionists are also equipped to help families brainstorm solutions to difficult routines.
 Early Intervention utilizes qualified Speech Therapists, Physical Therapists, Occupational Therapists and Special Instructors.

-Some options may include completing a re-referral for their child should concerns persist, developmental progress does not occur or if the child receives a medical diagnosis that impacts their development.
+Some options may include exploring supports paid for by private health insurance and recommendations for community activities that can promote development.
+Families also have the ability to complete a re-referral for their child should concerns persist, developmental progress does not occur or if the child receives a medical diagnosis that impacts their development.